-On Theatre & Performance:
+On Theatre & Performance

 The casting of Broadway musicals reproduces aesthetic values from the dominant culture, especially the notion that thin bodies—ones that conform to these values—are superior to other bodies, especially fat ones.
 The aesthetic values placed on bodies are gendered, especially relative to size.
-Apart from a few roles (including Tracy), fat women are almost never cast in roles beyond the comedic sidekick or best friend in commercial theatre.
+Apart from a few roles (including Hairspray’s Tracy Turnblad), fat women are almost never cast in roles beyond the comedic sidekick or best friend in commercial theatre.
 Musicals embody how and where Broadway (and, by extension, U.S. society) expects fat women to sound, to move, to behave, and to labor; class, gender, race, and sexuality further impact these expectations.

 I almost quit my PhD program to become a dog trainer.
-Spoiler alert: I didn’t become a pro dog trainer, but I did learn a lot about the ethics of pedagogy as a result of learning how to work with dogs and their humans.
+Spoiler alert: I didn’t become a pro dog trainer, but I did learn a lot about the ethical side of pedagogy as a result of learning how to work with dogs and their humans.
 It all starts with the idea that learning shouldn’t hurt.

 This is a reflection on implementing strategies and tools I learned as a student in the inaugural course offered by the Futures Initiative in Spring 2015 at The Graduate Center/CUNY, co-taught by Distinguished Professors Cathy Davidson and William Kelly.
 Creating a community in the classroom makes the learning environment more productive and empowering, and this blog describes how I consciously set out to achieve these goals.